pupilfirst/playbook/7-termsheet.md

 * Drag-Along

 ## Pre-money/Post-money Valuation
 As discussed in [Raising Investment](6-raising-investment.md), pre-money valuation is the valuation of your startup, before you have taken any money from the investor.
-Let's say the pre-money valuation is INR 3 crores and the investor decides to invest INR 1crore.
+Let's say the pre-money valuation is INR 3 crores and you, the founding team, owns the entire company.
+Let's say, the investor decides to invest INR 1crore.
 Then the post-money valuation is INR 4 crores.
-So, after the *dilution* (by taking in money from investor, your % of ownership in the startup will decrease or get diluted), your
+So, after the *dilution* (by taking in money from investor, your % of ownership in the startup will decrease or get diluted), your stake gets reduced to 75% and investor gets a 25% stake.

+## Option Pool